 On successful completion of the Sport Science Foundation Year pathway you will progress on to the three-year undergraduate degree in Strength and Conditioning Science.

 - Exclusive state of the art 5,000 square-foot strength and conditioning teaching and coaching facility

 - Programme syllabus mapped to UK Strength and Conditioning Association competency document

 - Numerous partnerships with professional clubs and organisations for students to gain necessary coaching experience

 - Opportunity to study abroad for a semester in year two

-- Staff who are UK Strength and Conditioning Accredited, experienced at coaching and hold teaching qualifications
+- UK Strength and Conditioning accredited staff who are experienced at coaching and hold teaching qualifications

 - Taught on our historic Strawberry Hill campus